 It is the intent that Block Plans be undertaken by the proponents of development applications, in consultation with neighbouring landowners.
 The proponent of a Block Plan is required to advise neighbouring landowners of the initiation of a Block Plan.
 Where a Block Plan area includes multiple landowners, the development of a Block Plan should form the basis for a Developer's Cost Share Agreement.
-Landowners are encouraged to work together to complete the plan, however an individual landowner may complete the plan for the entire area if other landowners decide not to participate.
+All landowners within a Block Plan area are subject to the Block Plan process, and are encouraged to work together to complete the plan.

 2.1.
-Public Consultation
+Consultation

 The proponent should consult with Planning and Public Works Staff as the Block Plan is developed.
-As part of the City's review of a submission, staff will circulate the Draft Block Plan to City Departments and outside agencies.
+As part of the City's review of a submission, staff will circulate the Draft Block Plan to the Ward Councillors, City Departments and outside agencies.
 The preparation and review of Block Plans should be conducted in consultation with external stakeholders, including but not limited to: the Grand River Conservation Authority; the Ministry of the Environment, Conservation and Parks; and any other relevant stakeholders.